 Thus, development of the proposed project, as well as other development within the County's General Plan policy area, such as the proposed Upper Westside Specific Plan, the Sacramento International Airport Master Plan, the Grandpark Specific Plan, and Metro Air Park, would contribute to the aforementioned impact.
 As such, the impact would be cumulatively considerable.
 (DEIR, p.
 4.2-24)

-Mitigation Measures: The following mitigation measure can and should be adopted by the City to address this impact:
+Mitigation Measures: The following mitigation measure has been adopted to address this impact:

 Industrial Park 4.2-5 Implement Mitigation Measure 4.2-1.